Get the latest from TODAY

 The best gifts for 3-year-olds will include plenty of opportunities to explore as toddlers grow and develop more imaginative play.

-Many are entering school for the first time and interacting with friends.
-And they’re becoming increasingly verbal and able to answer questions and follow directions.
+Finally out of the "terrible twos," many are entering school for the first time and interacting with friends.
+They’re becoming increasingly verbal and able to answer questions and follow directions.
 (Or not: There’s a reason people call them “threenagers.”)

 This car carrier helps with fine motor skills and imaginative play.

 - 5. Janod Music Instrument Set, $38 (usually $50), Amazon